alycet/yelp_realtime_streaming/README.md

 6. **Ingest Data into Snowflake**:

-      - Use Kafka Connect or a custom consumer to stream data from Kafka to Snowflake.
+      - Use Kafka Connect sink to stream data from Kafka to Snowflake.

 7. **Monitor and Optimize**:

-      - Monitor the pipeline's performance using tools like Kafka Control Center or Spark UI.
+      - Continue to monitor the pipeline's performance using the Kafka Control Center and Spark UI.
-      - Optimize configurations for better throughput and lower latency.